-The Governing Board is comprised of world-leading experts in the field of research into diseases of the developing world who advise and guide the Foundation in meeting its objectives.
-The Board also ensures that projects selected are of a consistently high standard and address the diseases under scope The Board includes the Trustees of the Foundation and is chaired by Professor Peter Piot , Director, London School of Hygiene & Tropical Medicine.
+The Governing Board is comprised of world-leading experts in the field of research into endemic infectious diseases who advise and guide the Foundation in meeting its objectives.
+The Board also ensures that projects selected are of a consistently high standard and address the diseases under scope.
+The Board includes the Trustees of the Foundation and is chaired by Professor Peter Piot , Director, London School of Hygiene & Tropical Medicine.

 Professor Peter Piot

 Prof Piot is the Director of the London School of Hygiene & Tropical Medicine.
 He is the Chair of the UK HMG Strategic Coherence of ODA funded Research Board.
 He is vice-chair of the Board of the Global Health Innovative Technology Fund in Tokyo, and of the Coalition for Epidemic Preparedness Innovation, London, Chair of the King Baudouin Foundation USA, and member of the Board of Vestergaard SA, Lausanne.
 Previously he was President of the International AIDS Society, Chair of the WHO Ebola Science Committee, and Chair of the European Forum for Forward Looking Activities.

 He was the founding Executive Director of UNAIDS and Under Secretary-General of the United Nations from 1995 until 2008, and was an Associate Director of the Global Programme on AIDS of WHO.
 Under his leadership UNAIDS became the chief advocate for worldwide action against AIDS, also spearheading UN reform by bringing together 10 UN system organizations.